Szolnok Castle: After the Ottoman occupation

 In 1685 Szolnok was liberated from the Ottomans by the Habsburg armies under the control of Generals Sigbert Heister and Mercz; during the liberation both the city and the castle were significantly damaged.
 Due to the castle's strategic importance it was rebuilt by commander Antonio Caraffa.
 At this time the remaining wooden parts of the castle were finished with stone, and other changes were made to the facade.
 In a survey sketch from the Vienna War Archives (Kriegsarchiv des Österreichischen Staatsarchivs), it can be seen that by 1778 the once-rounded towers had been replaced with polygonal towers.

 It is also worth noting that by this time the Szolnok Turkish Bridge was destroyed, so a new bridge was made across the Tisza, but connecting the two banks at the town itself, which meant the other side of the Zagyva, which in essence was the model for construction of all later bridges.
-At this time the walls around the city, the wooden-spined towers and the most of the city wall was destroyed, and the city's former moat filled in.
+At this time the walls around the city, the wooden-spined towers and most of the city wall was destroyed, and the city's former moat filled in.
 The former moat is remembered today in the "Tófenék utca" ("Bottom-of-the-Lake Street") street name, which can be found in the center of Szolnok, where the northwest part of the moat used to lie.